rsdoiel/antenna/archives/2025/journalism_2025.24.md

 date: 2025-06-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated June 18 at 1:45 p.m.</em>
 Editor’s note: this article contains a mention of child sexual abuse that some readers may find disturbing.
-Christopher Rodriguez, a former teacher at the UCLA Krieger Child Care Center, was sentenced June 6 to seven years in county jail for multiple counts of child sexual abuse.&#160;&#160;
-Rodriguez, who worked at UCLA Early Care and Education centers for nearly 25 years, was originally charged with abusing children under his care between July and December 2023.

 <br>